What To Know About UV Radiation and Your Skin

 UVA radiation

 Unlike UVB, UVA rays reach your skin even on cloudy days and inside your car, office, or house.
-So remember, it’s crucial to protect yourself daily, year-round.
+So remember, it’s crucial to protect yourself with sunscreen daily, year-round.

 Main skin concern: Signs of skin aging, sun allergies, and skin cancer